jmeiracorbal/pdpe-php-docker-portable-environment/README.md

 Gracias por el apunte.
 Aquí tienes el bloque corregido en inglés, con una redacción más natural y adecuada para usuarios desarrolladores, sin sonar artificial ni sobreexplicado:

-📦 Script for generate new apps and virtual hosts
+🔌 Script generate new apps and virtual hosts

-PDPE includes a helper script to make the creation of new PHP apps with their Apache vhost config.
+If you cloned the repository, you can use the helper script to create new  PHP apps with their Apache vhost config automatically:

 By running a single command, you get:
 - A new project folder inside htdocs.